“The road to success is dotted with many tempting parking spaces.”

 I don’t really remember exactly when we started the allowance and saving for college.
 But it hasn’t been that long.
 Let’s say that it has been 3 years or so, and he got $8 on average.
 That would mean that his bank account should have $624 (3 * 52 * $4).
 The rest of it ($510) came from the money he saved up (and then doubled) by not buying the things he wanted, but didn’t need.

-I don’t know.
-He seems to understand the value of money.
+I am glad that he seems to understand the value of money.
 I do not know whether he is going to look back on this time of his life and be glad that we taught him that, or whether he is going to spend more to compensate for it.
 Only time can tell.
 Right now, it looks like he is on the right track.
 And I am one proud mama!

 Do you have any strategies that worked for you?
 Anything that didn’t work, so I can stay away from them?
 Let me know in the comments below!